julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ### What is DOM?
 What is data structure of DOM?
 __DOM__ (Document Object Model) is a programming interface for HTML and XML documents.
-It represents the page so that programs can change the document structure, style, and content.
+It represents the document as nodes and objects so that programs can change the document structure, style, and content.
-The DOM represents the document as nodes and objects.
 That way, programming languages can connect to the page.

 A Web page is a document.
 The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.